AlibabaCloudDocs/waf/intl.en-US/Product Introduction/Features.md

 **HTTP ACL Policy**

 -   Provides a user-friendly configuration console that supports condition combinations of common HTTP fields such as IP, URL, Referer, and User-Agent to form precise access control policies.
-Also supports anti-leech protection, website back end protection, and so on.
+Also supports anti-leech protection, website backend protection, and so on.
 -   Combined with common web attack protection and HTTP flood protection, access control helps to create multiple layers of protection to suit a variety of needs to identify legitimate and malicious requests.

 **Virtual patches**